* Mana Break quickly eats away at Bristleback's small mana pool, preventing him from spamming

 Terrorblade are effective at keeping the choke points and rune spawns safe from Proximity Mines.

-* Techies deals lots of magical damage with Sticky Bomb,
+* Techies deals lots of magical damage with

 Blast Off! and